danieljbrooks/draftsim-launch/README.md

   The header, footer, and navigation bar for these pages are located in the /include/ folder.
 </p>
 <p>
-  The assets folder stores the images, css, and javascript files used throughout the site.
+  Images, css, and javascript files used throughout out the site are located in the /assets/ folder.
 </p>

 <p>